-The Russian government announced in 2021 that it would invest \$790 million in quantum computing research over the next five years.
-In July 2023, Russian president Vladimir Putin was presented with a 16-qubit quantum computer at the Forum for Future Technologies.
+The Russian government announced in 2021 that it would invest \$790 million in quantum computing research over the next five years, and in July 2023, Russian president Vladimir Putin was presented with a 16-qubit quantum computer at the Forum for Future Technologies.

-Additionally, Russia is known to be engaged in multiple research projects in quantum communications.11 Whilst is it less well known as to how Russia intends to utilise the results of this research, it can be assessed that its prime use will be for the protection of information from eavesdropping.
+Additionally, Russia is known to be engaged in multiple research projects in quantum communications.12 Whilst is it less well known as to how Russia intends to utilise the results of this research, it can be reasonably concluded that its prime motivation will be for the protection of information from eavesdropping.